Men in Relationships: 5 Simple Categories

 This category also includes men who are comfortable being in a supporting role within the relationship, for example if his partner is the primary breadwinner, he is neither threatened nor frustrated by his supporting financial role.
-He feels comfortable with a fluidity of roles and will do his best to be supportive in his supportive role.
-Of note, he may have to check in periodicallly with his partner to determine if she continues to be comfortable with the roles as they are.
+He feels comfortable with a fluidity of roles and will do his best to be supportive.
+Of note, he may have to check in periodically with his partner to determine if she continues to be comfortable with the roles as they are.
 Otherwise, difficulties in the relationship may sprout up.

 2. Emotional Caretaker/Controller

 This man treats his partner like a delicate flower that has to be pampered in order to blossom.
 She may even be kept on a pedestal and not permitted to fall from grace.
 He takes great pride in helping his partner grow, as long as his partner understands that there are clear relationship roles.

 Whatever he gives, he gets back in a different way.
 He thinks of thoughtful things to do for his partner, and there’s reciprocity to it, as his partner responds to his thoughtfulness by taking care of him in turn.
 There is mutual respect, but the roles in this relationship are well defined, an experience he not only finds comforting, but necessary.
 He is probably a man who prefers predictability, patterns, and ritual.
 These somewhat traditional relationship roles can work well when his partner is comfortable not challenging the role she has been assigned to.
 This dynamic can work well, even if it seems “old fashioned” to some.

 However, this role configuration can also be quite fragile.
 If any component of Emotional Caretaker/Controller is challenged within the family, he may feel threatened, become more rigid, or even retreat.
 This careful balance is essential, and anything else can feel chaotic to him and therefore make the relationship as delicate as his treatment of his partner has been.

 3. Not Ready for a (Prime Time) Relationship Guy